Built Environment’s research clusters reflect existing and emergent research strengths within the school.

-They are groupings of staff and higher degree students from across different disciplines collaborating on research ventures in areas of common interest that progress the faculty's research priority theme of the design, delivery and management of 21st-century cities.
+They are groupings of staff and higher degree students from across different disciplines collaborating on research ventures in areas of common interest that progress the school's research priority theme of the design, delivery and management of 21st-century cities.

 Cluster research projects have both short and long-term targets but generally are multi-year commitments.
 They involve publication ventures, symposia, conferences and exhibitions, usually open to all staff and wider stakeholders.